 “No, Danielle was never inside the chute when Don was actually doing the stabbing shots and, in fact, we did do shots where you can see Danielle’s legs inside the chute when Don was stabbing, but they were with prosthetic legs.
 We obviously couldn’t have a real actress in there with a real knife going through it.”

-“Yes it was a great shot; there were actually two shots in the film that were cut – one was a close up of the three-pronged gardening tool going into the guy’s head and the other was the knife going into Danielle’s leg.
+“Yes it was a great shot; there were actually three shots in the film that were cut – one was a close up of the three-pronged gardening tool going into the guy’s head, the shot of the pitchfork coming out of the actors chest and the other was the knife going into Danielle’s leg.

 It was just a little bit too gruesome and watching it through the camera, it really made your stomach turn seeing the knife go straight into the leg.
 Then, when the knife came out, KNB did a great blood gag but it was all a bit too gruesome.
 Obviously, this was all done with a prosthetic leg with blood squirting out, but it was a pretty gruesome shot and I guess the producers decided it was a little bit too much… although these days it would not be a problem.
 I think it was probably more to do with seeing a young girl actually stabbed that was the issue.”